femboyfin/dbdideas/README.md

 ## Styling

 In order to keep our changes as natural as possible, we do our best to format them familiarly.
-When describing an idea, we first try to mimic the official patch notes as much as possible (e.g. bolding numbers and their units and suffixing previous values in italics).
-Second we prioritize the [Wiki's style guide](https://deadbydaylight.wiki.gg/wiki/Dead_by_Daylight_Wiki:Style_guide), which provides explicit rules and guidelines to enhance consistency.
+When describing an idea, we first try to mimic the official patch notes as much as possible (e.g. bolding numbers and their units as well as suffixing previous values in italics).
+Second we prioritize the [Wiki's style guide](<https://deadbydaylight.wiki.gg/wiki/Dead_by_Daylight_Wiki:Style_guide>), which provides explicit rules and guidelines to enhance consistency.
 Finally, we do our best to keep things consistent outside of the aforementioned wherever applicable.

 Let's use an example from a recent patch to demonstrate.
 If we want to lower the duration of insidious from it's previous 4/3/2 seconds to 3/2/1 seconds, the resulting change would be:
 - Decreased the time it takes to activate to **3/2/1 second** *(was 4/3/2)*